 As you get older, you have less time in your schedule to learn about things like stock markets and investing.
 When you’re not at work you’ll be busy working on looking after your family.
 However, when you’re young, you’ve got more spare time that you can put into figuring out how the markets around you work, and how you can make the most of them.

 At the same time, you’ve got the opportunity to make more mistakes with your cash if you need to.
-Even if you decide to get involved with riskier strategies of investing, you won’t have to worry about things like never being able to make the money back that you’ve lost.
+Even if you decide to get involved with riskier strategies of investing at a young age, you won’t have to worry about things like never being able to make the money back that you’ve lost.
 You still have plenty of earning years ahead of you where you can get yourself back on track.

-Choosing to start investing when you’re still young gives you the focus you need to start getting your budget on track.
-You won’t have a lot of money in your bank account to put towards your investing, which means that you’ll need to think carefully about how you’re going to spend your cash.
-Investing regularly gives you an opportunity to see how the purchases that you may in the short-term can pay off for you in the long-term.
+Choosing to start investing at a young age gives you the focus you need to start getting your budget on track.
+You won’t have a lot of money in your bank account to put towards your investments, which means that you’ll need to think carefully about how you’re going to spend your cash.
+Investing regularly gives you an opportunity to see how the purchases that you may in the short term can pay off for you in the long term.

-Ultimately, the quicker you begin investing into your future, the easier it is to build a fantastic life for yourself down the line.
-While it might mean that you have to budget more carefully in the short-term, you’ll know that no matter what happens with your job and other spending strategies, you always have something waiting for you when you decide to retire.
+Ultimately, the quicker you begin investing at a young age in your future, the easier it is to build a fantastic life for yourself down the line.
+While it might mean that you have to budget more carefully in the short term, you’ll know that no matter what happens with your job and other spending strategies, you always have something waiting for you when you decide to retire.

 What’s more, it’s easier to get started than most people think.
 Simply agreeing to put a portion of your earnings into the retirement strategy that your employer offers ensures that you have something that you can use to pay your bills in the future.
 A lot of employers offer strategies that allow you to get a matched donation whenever you pay into your retirement account, which could lead to huge benefits in the long term.